sm-mehedi/B10A2_Responsive_website_asssignment/README.md

    Go to the cloned repository folder at top of search bar type cmd in cmd type or copy the following command line
      ```bash
             code .
-3. use live server or live preview extension for viewing the site ( For VS Code )
+3. Use live server or live preview extension for viewing the site ( For VS Code )